-Genetics themed gift box includes these mini microbe key chains: DNA, Nucleus, Mitochondria, RNA and Chromosome.
+Genetics themed gift box includes these 8cm mini microbe key rings: DNA, Nucleus, Mitochondria, RNA and Chromosome.
 Educational information on back.

 Clip them onto your backpack, keys or anywhere!
 Includes key chain clips.